-This post provides complete information on the job description of a construction contracts manager to help you learn the work they do.
+This post provides complete information on the construction contracts manager job description, to help you learn the work they do.

 It highlights the key tasks, duties, and responsibilities that commonly make up the construction contracts manager work description.